Betty Felsen

 Betty Felsen (1905–2000) was a ballet dancer, vaudeville star, and teacher.
 After graduating from the Pavley-Oukrainsky Ballet School in 1919, she joined the corps de ballet and became a ballerina soloist in December 1920.
 Felsen left the Chicago Opera in 1922 for a vaudeville career and with her new partner Jack Broderick, began touring the U.S. and Canada in their headline act, Broderick & Felsen.
 After Jack left the act near the end of 1927, Betty performed with her troupe as Betty Felsen & Company until November 1928.
 Betty then owned and operated a performing arts school, first in Worcester, Massachusetts, until 1932 and then in Cleveland, Ohio, until she retired in 1937.

 Ballet career

 Early years

 Betty was born on June 9, 1905, in Chicago, Illinois, to Jewish American parents Lillian and David Felsenthal.
 Her birth name was Bertha Felsenthal, which she never used professionally.
 She began practicing ballet at age seven where she took lessons from H.W.
 Miller.
 In programs and newspaper articles, Betty's first name appeared in different forms, namely Buddye, Buddy, and Buddie, while her last name was either Felsen of Felsenthal.
-She received praise from the New York Star, which for a time was known as The Vaudeville News and New York Star, for her performance at a meeting of the Western Vaudeville Managers Association in June of 1915.
+She received praise from the New York Star, which for a time was known as The Vaudeville News and New York Star, for her performance at a meeting of the Western Vaudeville Managers Association in June 1915.
 The paper's Chicago representative, H.C.
 Danforth, wrote a letter on June 16, 1915, praising her abilities.